by Gloria Welton

 “We work closely with the secondary school system on PEI throughout the school year and try to tie our programming into the school curriculum.”

 Kimberly spoke of the many partners who help make this all happen.
 For example, their partnership with the Clean Foundation in Nova Scotia helps bring climate science programming to PEI.

 About the staff

 There are currently 11 year-round, full-time staff, and 10 work part-time throughout the school year.
 An additional 15 to 20 full-time, seasonal staff are hired for the summer.

 - Director of Partnership Development and Climate Science Specialist

 - Director of Marketing and Bilingual Education Facilitator

 - Makerspace Manager

-STEAM PEI has a new space on the main level of the Epetwitk Assembly of Councils building, located opposite Founders Hall, in Suite 102, 8 Stan MacPherson Way, Charlottetown.
+STEAM PEI’s space is on the main level of the Epetwitk Assembly of Councils building, located opposite Founders Hall, Suite 102, 8 Stan MacPherson Way, Charlottetown.